Gaurav14cs17/ml-researcher-foundations/09-efficient-ml/06_quantization_2/README.md

 \Delta W = (W_q - W) H^{-1}
 ```

-where $H$ is the Hessian approximation.
+where H is the Hessian approximation.

 ---